atanasster/storybook-dep-webpack-plugin/README.md

 ## Usage

-in your storybook `webpack.config.js` file add the plugin:
+in your storybook `webpack.config.js` file, add and configure the plugin:

 ```js
 const DependenciesPlugin = require('storybook-dep-webpack-plugin');